Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • condensed milk;

-With sphenoiditis, it is necessary to abandon products that dry the mucous membrane, as a result of which communication channels may overlap and the patient's condition will deteriorate significantly.
+In case of sphenoiditis, it is necessary to avoid foods that dry out the mucous membrane, as a result of which communication channels can be blocked and the patient’s condition can significantly worsen.

-Drinks and dishes that adversely affect the nasal mucosa are:
+Drinks and dishes that negatively affect the nasal mucosa are:

 • vodka, cognac and other strong alcoholic drinks;